Using Depreciaton When Determining A Hobby

 Another key factor to consider is the level of organisation and planning that goes into the activity.
 If the activity is well-planned and organised, it is likely to be considered a business.
 However, if the activity is more spontaneous and disorganised, it is likely to be considered a hobby.

-See also When Is A Business Classified As A Hobby
+See also What Is A Jaguars Hobby

 Finally, it is important to consider the amount of time and effort that is invested in the activity.
 If a lot of time and effort is invested, it is likely to be considered a business.
 However, if a relatively small amount of time and effort is invested, it is likely to be considered a hobby.